NoahJGersh/Wormhole/README.md

 ### Tunnel Generation

-Tunnel generation is set to follow certain user-specified constraints:
+Tunnel generation is set to follow these additional user-specified constraints: (NYI)
-- Length
-- Diameter
-- Vertex Variance
-    - The distance a vertex is allowed to stray from the tunnel's center.
-Stays along its current angle.
-- Ring Subdivisions
-    - The number of edges around the tunnel (joining points)
-- Tunnel Subdivisions
-    - The number of bands along the tunnel (joining rings)
 - Curve
     - A bezier curve for the tunnel to follow
     - *Optional, no prerequisite.*